Ultinous/audisp-cef/README.rst

 ----------------

 Syscalls are interpreted by audisp-cef and transformed into a CEF message which has a new attribute.
+Input may include syslog-formatted audit messages; any prefix up to the audit record (type=...) is stripped before parsing.
 This means, for example, all execve() and related calls will be aggregated into a message of type EXECVE.

 Supported messages are listed in the document messages_format.rst